justArale/justArale/README.md

 I am a software engineer from Berlin with a passion for cycling and building incredible things, whether it's from crafting to coding.

-🔥 I'm currently working on [SewDB](https://github.com/justArale/SewDB)
+🔥 I'm currently working on an AI agent as part of my upcoming Home Assistant project on a Raspberry Pi.

 ## 🛠 Tools I'm working with...